asevillano/Genesys_Cloud_Agent_Assist/README.md

   two clean channels.
 Releasing a button sends silence on that channel; the Realtime STT VAD handles end-of-turn detection naturally.
 - PII masking has been intentionally removed (per project scope).
+- **Foundry agent versions are immutable.** `responses.create(..., agent_reference={"name": AGENT_NAME})`
+  invokes the *latest published version* of the agent.
+If you edit the agent in the Foundry portal (instructions, knowledge / file search, tools) you must **Save as new version** for the change to be served by the Responses API.
+Until then the Playground will show your draft while the simulator keeps serving the previous version.

 ---